walmartlabs/concord/examples/ansible_oneops/README.md

 # Ansible

-Example of running an Ansible playbook on a remote host without creating a project.
+Example of getting IP addresses from OneOps to use with Ansible.

 ## Running